The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 Explanation:

-Your answer to prompt #1 should include a clear reason(s) for why the selected field of study appeals to you, as well as how it connects to your personal, academic, and/or professional pursuits.
-Include specific examples of courses and/or related academic opportunities (e.g., study abroad programs, field work opportunities, senior projects, internships, etc.) offered by MIT that are of interest to you and explain how they will aid in your pursuits.
-Finally, research relevant MIT student organizations and/or local Boston-area organizations that will similarly help you achieve your goals.
-Ultimately, your answer should demonstrate that you want to pursue a particular field of study specifically at MIT—not just at any college.
-Given that the word count is relatively low, you should be concise in your explanations.
-Note that you should seek to engage with the specific examples in a creative manner rather than simply listing them out.
+Your answer to prompt #1 should include clear reason(s) for why the field of study you select from the drop down menu appeals to you, as well as how it connects to your personal, academic, and professional pursuits.
+Include specific examples of courses or related academic opportunities (e.g., study abroad programs, field work opportunities, senior projects, internships, etc.) offered by MIT that are of interest to you and explain how they will enrich your study.
+Finally, research relevant MIT student organizations that will similarly help you achieve your goals.
+You should seek to engage with the specific examples you choose in a creative manner rather than simply listing them out.
+Ultimately, your answer should demonstrate that you want to pursue a particular area of study specifically at MIT—not just at any college.
+Given that the word count is limited, you should be concise in your explanation.
 Also, note that MIT does not necessarily offer every field of study listed as a major (or even minor), so be sure to connect your interests to a relevant course of study if the connection is not immediately evident.

 l